RichardEllicott/MergeGeodata/README.md

 joining them up for video game data purposes (useful data for making a geo-strategy game)

-useful for geogarphic role playing games, and game dev but not perfect data, some countries wouldn't have had recent gdp data like Venezuela
+useful for geographic role playing games, and game dev but not perfect data, some countries wouldn't have had recent gdp data like Venezuela